Using the Innr app

 - Installation Manual Outdoor Pedestal Light extension pack US (OPL 130 CP /17)

-- Tips & Tricks for Outdoor Lighting (cm)
+- Tips for enhancing the range of Innr Outdoor Lighting (cm)

-- Tips & Tricks for Outdoor Lighting (ft)
+- Tips for enhancing the range of Innr Outdoor Lighting (ft)

 Innr WiFi bulbs & the Innr for WiFi app